rodneyknaap/atx-turboxt-v3/README.md

 8k   Super PC/Turbo XT BIOS (project by Jon Petrosky and Ya'akov Miles)

-8k   XT-IDE BIOS file (by XT-IDE universal BIOS team) configured to port 300 308 and XT-IDE v2 hardware, corrected for checksum=0
+8k   XT-IDE BIOS file (by XT-IDE universal BIOS team) configured to port 300 308 and XT-IDE v2 ("Chuck mod") hardware, image is to be corrected for checksum=0 by XT-IDE config software.

 8k   XT HD-Floppy BIOS extension (by Sergey Kiselev) configuration of floppy drives according to instructions by Sergey